 - If response is inadequate to simple analgesia, NSAIDs may be tried but should be stopped if ineffective.

-(Also see 'Oral non-steroidal anti-inflammatory guidelines' on NHSGGC StaffNet / clinical info / clinical guidelines directory, then search in 'musculoskeletal and joint diseases' section.)
+(Also see 'Oral non-steroidal anti-inflammatory guidelines' on NHSGGC StaffNet / Clinical info / Clinical Guidelines Directory (link only active if accessing via NHS computer).

 - Ibuprofen oral 400–600mg three times daily after food or